LordDurus/qb64-vscode-extension/README.md

 # FreeBASIC Language Support

-A VSCode extension that adds support for modern versions of FreeBASIC.
+A VSCode extension that adds support for modern versions of QB64.

 ## Features

-* Syntax highlighting for FreeBASIC 1.09.0.
+* Syntax highlighting for QB64 2.10.0.